Koeman's abysmal Barcelona leave Messi to fight Ronaldo's Juventus all alone | Goal.com

 The first penalty may have been harsh but it was a clumsy challenge from a young defender (Ronald Araujo) only starting because Barca are so painfully short of cover at the back, which is why Clement Lenglet is now showing the effects of playing all the time.

-In truth, Juve didn't do much after an impressive opening quarter but then, they didn't have to, and that's become a recurring them of Barca's campaign under Koeman.
+In truth, Juve didn't do much after an impressive opening quarter in which they unsurprisingly overwhelmed Koeman's two-man midfield, but then, they didn't have to over-extend themselves, and that's become a recurring theme of Barca's campaign under Koeman.
 Defend well against this Barca and you're always likely to be gifted a goal.

 Remember, they went into this game on the back of a farcical 2-1 loss at Cadiz that has left them ninth in La Liga, an embarrassing 12 points behind leaders Atletico Madrid.